aregsar/aregsarblog/blog/how-to-setup-a-github-pages-blog-with-markdown.md

-To have a directory for images used in my blog posts, I added a directory named "images" in my blog root directory.
+To have a directory for images used in my blog posts, I added a directory named "images" inside the blog directory.

-Then for each blog post I create a directory under the images directory using the blog post title as the directory name.
+Then for each blog post I create a directory in the images directory using the blog post title as the directory name.
 So for images for this post I created the subdirectory `images/how-to-setup-a-github-pages-blog-with-markdown/` in the root.

 This is where any images for this blog post are added.